The Neighbors: Income

 ancestry (3.9%), along with some German ancestry residents

 The most common language spoken in the Roanoke City Center

-neighborhood is English, spoken by 93.8% of households.
-Some people also speak Spanish (4.1%).
+neighborhood is English, spoken by 97.0% of households.